knotapun/proxy-firefox/README.md

 ```
-# The username to use on the remote machine.
-remote_user="foo"
+# The remote machine, and user to use.
+The user can be left blank if you have it set in ~/.ssh/config
 remote_host="bar"
+remote_user=

 # The path to the identity file, if you haven't set the file via your ~/.ssh/config
 # Otherwise, it makes sense to just leave this blank.